BetterMontreal/BetterMontreal.github.io/fr/a-propos.md

 - item turn it into a newsletter item
 Then, anyone can send news to friends / followers, and confident that it's been community-verified.

 As an attendee we want to honour our RSVP's.

 When we are event organizers we want valid data, to know those who RSVP'd are indeed arriving and staying for the event.
+We'd like the community to update the news, too.

 When we are a sponsor we want valid data too.

 # The co-opetition